jaschadub/AAEQ/README.md

   - ✅ Per-profile DSP settings for different listening scenarios

 ### General
-- **System Tray on XFCE**:
+- **System Tray on XFCE and LXDE**:
-  - AAEQ uses libappindicator for the system tray icon, which requires specific XFCE panel plugins
+  - AAEQ uses libappindicator for the system tray icon, which requires specific panel plugins on XFCE and LXDE

-  - **Solution**: Add one of these plugins to your XFCE panel:
+  - **XFCE Solution**: Add one of these plugins to your XFCE panel:
     - **Indicator Plugin** (xfce4-indicator-plugin) - Recommended for most apps
     - **Status Notifier Plugin** (xfce4-statusnotifier-plugin) - Modern D-Bus based
     - **Status Tray** (XFCE 4.15+) - Built-in support for statusnotifier items
     - **How to add**: Right-click XFCE panel → Panel → Add New Items → Select "Indicator Plugin" or "Status Notifier Plugin"
+    - **Install if missing**: `sudo apt-get install xfce4-indicator-plugin` or `xfce4-statusnotifier-plugin`
     - **Note**: Don't use both Indicator and Status Notifier plugins simultaneously as they conflict
     - The "Notification Area" (systray) plugin only supports legacy XEMBED icons, not libappindicator

+  - **LXDE/LXPanel Solution**:
+    - Install the indicator plugin: `sudo apt-get install indicator-application`
+    - Right-click LXPanel → Panel Settings → Panel Applets → Add → Select "Indicator applet"
+    - Alternatively, you can run AAEQ without minimizing (keep window visible)

+  - **Alternative**: If you can't get the tray icon working, AAEQ works fine without it - just keep the window visible
-  - Works out-of-box on GNOME, KDE, and other desktop environments with native indicator support
+  - Works out-of-box on GNOME, KDE, Cinnamon, and other desktop environments with native indicator support

 ## License